New Zealand citizenship offers a gateway to a fulfilling and prosperous life in this picturesque island nation.

 In most cases, you’ll receive an invitation to attend the ceremony in your local council within two to five months after your citizenship is approved, and you should get it four weeks before.
 During the ceremony, which takes a couple of hours, you’ll make an oath or affirmation statement to say you are loyal to New Zealand.

-Getting a New Zealand Passport
+How to get a New Zealand passport

 After you’ve celebrated being a New Zealand citizen, it’s time to apply for your passport.
 There are different procedures for different types of passports, but in this scenario, you’ll be applying for your first adult passport.